HenDGS/YoutuBot/README.md

 <a id="how-to-use"></a>
 ## Commands

-**Play**: Pass a url or a serach string to add a video to the queue and make the bot join the the voice channel.
+**Play**: Pass a url or a search string to add a video to the queue and make the bot join the the voice channel.

 **Stop**: Makes the bot stop playing the current video, and clears the queue.